 - Learn a new language.

-When older adults with AD engage in aerobic exercise, it improves their psychological and behavioral symptoms.
+When older adults with AD engage in aerobic exercise, it may improve their symptoms.

 Homocysteine is an amino acid that’s a building block of protein.
 It naturally circulates in the blood.
-Recent studies indicate that higher than average blood levels of homocysteine is a risk factor for:
+An

 - vascular dementia